hackerlank/EasyDjango/doc/source/newproject.rst

   * a valid `ROOT_URLCONF` is provided (with admin views as well as static and media files), you can only add some views in a list in `myproject.url.urlpatterns`,
   * a base template, based on Bootstrap 3,
   * a minimal mapping for some settings in a configuration file,
-  * a WSGI app is also provided.
+  * multiple WSGI apps are also provided.

 Deploying your project
 ----------------------